-Have your helper get in the front passenger seat before you, slide the seat back and recline the seat back.
-This will give you more room to bend the hips and knees to get your legs into the vehicle without bending more than 90 degrees at the hip.
+A helpful hint here is to have your helper get in the front passenger seat before you and recline the seat back.
+This will give you more room to bend the hips and knees to get your legs into the vehicle without having to bend the knee too much until you regain the ROM you need.
 If you have fabric seats, placing a large trash bag in the seat will make it easier for you to turn on your buttocks to get in and out.